j2store/userguide/app_subscription.md

 <a name="pricing"/>
 #### Pricing

-- **Subscription price :** Enter the price (for example, $29) of your subscription product and choose the duration/recurring period.
-For example, if your subscription product's duration period is 3 months, then choose **every 3rd month**.
+- **Subscription price :** Enter the membership price (for example, $29) based on either daily or weekly or monthly or yearly basis.

-- **Subscription length :** This will be listed based on the time period you selected.
-Choose 3 months.
+- **Subscription length :** The duration will be listed based on the recurring method you selected above.
+For example, if your subscription product's duration period is only for 3 months, Choose 3 months.
 So the subscription will end at the  end of 3rd month.

   If you would like to give a life time price for your subscription product (i.e.) wants to collect $29 at the end of every 3 months for lifetime, choose **Never Expire** to Subscription length.
 So $29 for every 3rd month for lifetime.